What Is Human Trafficking?

 HUMAN TRAFFICKING IS HAPPENING ALL OVER THE WORLD INCLUDING THE UNITED STATES

-It can happen in any community and victims can be any age, race, gender, or nationality.
+It can happen in any community - big cities, small towns, suburbs - anywhere.
 Traffickers might use violence, manipulation, or false promises of well-paying jobs or romantic relationships to lure victims into trafficking situations.

 IT IS HAPPENING EVERYWHERE -

 IT CAN HAPPEN TO ANYONE - NO MATTER RACE, AGE OR GENDER

 Traffickers target the vulnerable.
 They look for people who are susceptible for a variety of reasons, including psychological or emotional vulnerability, economic hardship, lack of a social safety net, natural disasters, or political instability.